kloben/fitbit-gestures/README.md

 ### Single gesture detectors

-If you only need one type of gesture on an element, it will be slightly faster to use a dedicated class for that.
+If you only need one type of gesture on an element, it will be slightly faster to use a dedicated class.

 ```typescript